tiborsimon/tiborsimon.github.io/_posts/2015-06-02-matlab-library-system.md

 {% gist tiborsimon/aa4f1fa04736459a6018 %}

-# Changing the library's name and version
+# Changing the name and version

 If you want to modify your library's name and version, you can edit the `my_library/librarydata.txt` file according to your needs.
 The first row contains the library name and the second row contains the library version.